vivekKodira/vivekkodira.github.io/_posts/2024-11-14-school-website.md

 - A professional photographer was hired and took some very beautiful photographs which I feel make the school's website much more appealing than the stock photos the consultancy had used

 ### Contact Forms
 We got past the limitation of Google sites being static by embedding [Google forms](https://www.google.com/forms/about/) on the website for [admissions](https://www.thehomeschool.in/admissions) & [alumni](https://www.thehomeschool.in/about-school/our-alumni) registrations.
 On form submission, scripts ensure that emails are sent to the internal email addresses.
-I did find the automation around Google forms not quite as powerful as I'd like and I'm considering alternative like Notion
+I did find the automation around Google forms not quite as powerful as I'd like and I'm considering alternatives like Notion

 ## Users (Custom Email Addresses)